Tell Me more:

 Can we scatter closer on the way in or later?

 Payment options: If a burial at sea event is planned within ten days time, full payment is required at time of booking.
 If an event is scheduled more than two weeks away, a 50% deposit books your day and time.
-Most folks take advantage of our 2% discount if paid in full on booking at least two weeks in advance of the sailing date and this method also guarantees a lock in on fuel pricing at $4.00 per marine gallon.
+Most folks take advantage of our Free Rose Petal program if paid in full on booking at least 4 weeks in advance of the sailing date and this method also guarantees a lock in on fuel pricing at $4.00 ($7.00 in 2022) +/- per marine gallon.
 We accept all credit cards and Pay Pal.

 All of the arrangements can be made by telephone fax or email.
-In 2014 we depart form over 26 ports with 51 different vessels and are opening in San Diego Summer 2014.
+In 2020 we depart form over 73 ports with 86 different vessels.
 We offer boats ranging in size from 33′ feet to 125′ feet and can accommodate up to four hundred guests.
 For your safety and protection, all of our boats are fully insured and piloted by a Coast Guard licensed captain & certified crew.

 What is included in the price?